bgoonz/gists-revamp/by-extension/markdown/Object.htm.md

 Objects store _unordered_
 `key`-`value` pairs.
 With Objects we can not rely on indices to access values.
-Meaning - we’ll have to iterate through objects in new ways to access the keys
+Meaning - we'll have to iterate through objects in new ways to access the keys
 and values within.

 This article will cover: